 Welcome to the Journal of Numerical Cognition (JNC).
 The main objective of this Journal is to provide a scholarly forum for the focused discussion of research into numerical cognition.
 The Journal aims to be inclusive, and takes numerical cognition to encompass for example all branches of mathematics (including spatial reasoning), and welcomes research for its quality, regardless of whether its origins are in (Cognitive) Psychology, Education, Anthropology, or other disciplines.

-JNC is a free online peer-reviewed journal publishing original studies, critical commentaries, theoretical position statements and book reviews relevant to the area.
+JNC is a free-to-publish, open access and peer-reviewed journal publishing original studies, critical commentaries, theoretical position statements and book reviews relevant to the area.
 The journal emphasizes scholarship, whilst also seeking to provide a bridge between theory and practice.
 The journal aims to represent the vibrancy and innovation of empirical work and ideas in the field, and showcase that the field has a sustainable critical mass of ideas and evidence to support its activities.
 It seeks to have a worldwide audience, which the open access model facilitates.

 JNC aims to facilitate communication not only amongst psychologists but also between psychologists and cognate disciplines.
 It also encourages dialogue between theory development and practice with respect to understanding numerical cognition.
 The objective of the journal is to provide readers with access to high-quality professional information, thus stimulating progress throughout the scientific community.
 Indeed JNC welcomes contributions from researchers and practitioners irrespective of their geographical location.